Embedded-AMS/EmbeddedProto/README.md

 # License

 Embedded Proto uses a dual licensing model.
-One for open source projects and one for comercial usage.
+One for open source projects and one for commercial usage.

 ## Open Source
 You can use Embedded Proto for free in open source projects or for testing.
 However, on demand support is not available, only if you have a commercial license.
 For open source projects you can download the source code from Github.
 The code is licensed under the GNU General Public License V3.0 and you can use is for all your non commercial projects.